Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Combinatorial Relaxation Algorithm for Index Reduction with Mixed Polynomial Matrices

-After the index reduction process, we need to fill independent parameters by real numbers to start numerical methods.
+After the index reduction process, we need to fill independent parameters by real numbers to start a numerical method.
 Indeed, we can substitute 1 for each diagonal entry $\tau_i$ of $D$, i.e., $D=I$.
 To explain this fact, let

 be the coefficient matrix of a DAE that our algorithm returns for the augmented DAE~\eqref{eq:LM_dae}, where $Q_1(s)$ and $Q_2(s)$ are some polynomial matrices.
 By substituting the identity matrix to $D$, we obtain